-This archaeology project is being presented with financial assistance from the West Virginia Humanities Council, a state program of the National Endowment for the Humanities.
+This archaeology project was supported by the West Virginia Humanities Council, a state program of the National Endowment for the Humanities.

 Use the following links to learn more about archaeological and historical studies of the Harpers Ferry, Potomac River, Shenandoah and Loudoun Valley regions.